mikee47/Sming-Graphics/README.rst

 Shapes such as rectangles, triangles, circles, etc. are described as a set of connected ``lines`` and ``points`` which is then iterated through and rendered using ``fill`` operations.

-The standard :cpp:class:`Surface` implementation uses a standard set of renderers to do this work, however these can be overridden by display devices to make use of available hardware features.
+The standard :cpp:class:`Graphics::Surface` implementation uses a standard set of renderers to do this work, however these can be overridden by display devices to make use of available hardware features.